joshRG/Missile-Defence-Game-with-Pygame/readMe.txt

 1 - Incoming missiles are not drawn therfore  not visible yet can still damage your surround 2 - Quit the program is not working, just can be killed by the task manager (Fixed) 3 - If you loose all the houses it stays in a black screen.
-(Fixed) 4 - Doesn't show properly the leader score (a Json loaded which eventually would be changing) 5 - Doesn't show the top 5 (Fixed)
+(Fixed) 4 - Doesn't show properly the leader score (a Json loaded which eventually would be changing to a DB) 5 - Doesn't show the top 5 (Fixed)

+TBD:
+1 - Update json once its gameover
+2 - add more dependency level to the config file